kwoncharles/UOS_AI_2017_FW/README.md

 * Week 01-10 are code from scratch.
 (Only use numpy and Tkinter).
 * Week 12,13 are using keras with theano.
+* 4 data files in root folder are MNIST data.

 ## Details
 * Week 01 - A simple fish classify problem